(I may earn a small commission from the products mentioned in this post.)

 Check out my other article with my best TKR recovery tips.

 Don’t relax and be content with 6 weeks of physical therapy.
-It’s harder to stay consistent when nobody is watching.
+It’s harder to stay consistent with your exercise program when nobody is watching.
+Stick with It!

 If you are having trouble working out alone, find a buddy to work out with.
 If you can afford to pay the expense of a personal trainer that will oversee your workouts, it definitely could be worth the expense.